w3c/market-data-odrl-profile/Test-Cases.md

 #### DD-3
 Can I create derived data, in the form of an index, using EOD data, from 5 different vendors/exchanges, and send the result to a client?<br>
 *(Submitted by Michelle Roberts)*

+#### DD-4
+Can I create a spreadsheet combining two vendors data to create derived data *(Submitted by Richard Mundell)*

+#### DD-5
+I’m creating a spreadsheet combining two vendors data to create derived data – am I allowed to share this with clients?
+*(Submitted by Richard Mundell)*